shrikshadow/walmart-sale/README.md

 •	Explored variables including temperature, fuel price, unemployment, CPI and holiday flags, identifying their correlation with sales peaks in order to find the impact on demand , informing better planning .

-•	Found that holiday flag correlate with significant sales peaks, revealing a 5.13% spike in sales  data helping inform demand forecasting and reduce stockouts during peak periods.
+•	Found that holiday flag correlate with significant sales peaks, revealing a 7.84% spike in sales  data helping inform demand forecasting and reduce stockouts during peak periods.

+• Despite  of  FEB & SEP  have holiday still its avg sales is less noraml avg.

-Sales are highest in moderate temperature ranges and during certain months (April, July).
+Sales are highest in moderate temperature ranges and during certain months (NOV,DEC) Percentage Increase in Sales during Top 2 months: 12.22%

+Sales are lowest in JAN month

 Unemployment and CPI show negative correlation with sales.

 Holiday weeks have a distinct impact on sales patterns.